spencerng/pokego/README.md

 ./pokego run samples/mewtwo.pgo
 ```

-The Pokego version of the interpreter can also be compiled with Pokego by running `./pokego run samples/pokego.pgo`
+The Pokego version of the interpreter can also be compiled with Pokego by running `./pokego build samples/pokego.pgo`

 Feel free to create your own programs with the `.pgo` extension!